 To me this means that we can’t maintain our relationship with God while there’s any issue between us and another person that we haven’t done our best to resolve.
 Whether it’s asking for or granting forgiveness, failure to do our part violates the Lord’s commandment that we love one another as He loved us (John 15:12) and leaves us out of fellowship with God.

-Since the Lord only holds us responsible for our side of the equation, we can extend forgiveness even if the other party hasn’t asked, and we can ask even if it isn’t granted, but so far as it depends on us, we’re to live at peace with everyone (Romans 12:18).
+Since the Lord only holds us responsible for our side of the equation, we can extend forgiveness even if the other party hasn’t asked, and we can ask for it even if it isn’t granted.
+But so far as it depends on us, we’re to live at peace with everyone (Romans 12:18).
 The other person’s unwillingness to ask doesn’t justify our failure to forgive, and our fear that they would refuse to forgive us doesn’t justify our failure to sincerely ask them anyway.